 Best .300 Win Mag Rifles For Hunting – Ultimate Guide

 308 vs 30-06 vs 300 Win Mag: Which Is Right For You?

-When using the right bullets and with good shot placement, all three cartridges are great hunting cartridges for medium to large sized game like whitetail deer, mule deer, black bear, feral hogs, pronghorn, caribou, elk, javelina, bighorn sheep, mountain goat, impala, kudu, wildebeest and other species of African plains game.
-The same goes for mountain lion and leopard.
+When using the right bullets and with good shot placement, all three are great hunting rounds for medium to large sized game in North America like whitetail deer, mule deer, black bear, feral hogs, pronghorn, caribou, javelina, mountain lion, elk, bighorn sheep, and mountain goat.
+The same goes for red stag, tahr, fallow deer, chamois, and other game you might encounter on a New Zealand hunting safari or impala, kudu, wildebeest and other species of African plains game.

 While they’re far too light (and not legal) for use on thick-skinned dangerous game like Cape Buffalo and elephant, you could use any of these cartridges to hunt other really big species of game like eland, moose, bison, and brown bear (Roy Lindsley used a .30-06 Springfield to take the current Boone & Crockett record Alaska brown bear back in 1952) under the right circumstances.